KaiChen9909/tab_bench/README.md

 ### How to run
-We give some simple example on algorithm AIM.
-Firstly, make sure the datasets are put in the fold `data/`
+We give some simple example.
+Firstly, make sure the datasets are put in the correct fold (in these examples, the fold is `data/bank`).

 After you activate your enviroment, try the following code to make an overall evaluation.
 ```